EiffelSoftware/EiffelStudio/Src/contrib/examples/web/ewf/restbucksCRUD/readme.md

 		URI_TEMPLATE_ROUTED_SERVICE

 		DEFAULT_SERVICE
-			-- Here we are using a default connector using the default Nino Connector, -- but it's possible to use other connector (CGI or FCGI).
+			-- Here we are using a default connector using the default Standalone Connector, -- but it's possible to use other connector (CGI or FCGI).

 	create